Zooplankton species composition in Kongsfjorden (Calanus)

 The variability in the abundance of C. glacialis and C. finmarchicus may have implications for the pelagic ecosystem in Kongsfjorden, since variable abundances of these species lead to a shift in the size structure and the amount of energy as lipids available for the next trophic level.

 Planktivorous seabirds and fish tend to be size selective in search of prey.
 A decrease of the mean size of available prey through a shift in species composition of the zooplankton may have consequences for predators.
 For example, little auks have a strong preference for larger prey items and years with a dominance of the smaller C. finmarchicus inside the fjord may force the birds to fly longer distances to find suitable food (e.g. C. glacialis), thereby reducing survival and recruitment success.
+However, for other larger zooplankton, fish and sea birds that don’t have any preference for the larger Calanus species it would be the total amount of Calanus that effect their success independent on the species composition.

 About the monitoring